tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 # Negotiating Certificate Compression

-This document defines a new extension type (compress_certificates(TBD)), which is used by the client and the server to negotiate the use of compression for their certificate chains, as well as the choice of the compression algorithm.
+This document defines a new extension type (compress_certificate(TBD)), which can be used to signal the supported compression formats for the Certificate message to the peer.
+Whenever it is sent by the client as a ClientHello message extension ([RFC5246], Section 7.4.1.4), it indicates the support for compressed server certificates.
+Whenever it is sent by the server as a CertificateRequest extension ([I-D.ietf-tls-tls13], Section 4.3.2), it indicates the support for compressed client certificates.
+Note that CertificareRequest messages are not supported by TLS versions prior to 1.3.

-By sending the compress_certificates extension, the client indicates to the server the certificate compression algorithms it supports.
-The "extension_data" field of this extension in the ClientHello SHALL contain a CertificateCompressionAlgorithms value:
+By sending a compress_certificate extension, the sender indicates to the peer the certificate compression algorithms it is willing to decompress.
+The "extension_data" field of this extension in the Extension message SHALL contain a CertificateCompressionAlgorithms value:

 ~~~
     enum {